 When Is a Rent Hike Illegal?

-- Discrimination – Under the federal Fair Housing Act, a landlord cannot raise rent based on your protected class status.
+- Discrimination – Under the federal Fair Housing Act, a landlord’s rental increase cannot be based on your protected class status.
 This includes:

 - Race, color, or national origin